magento/devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 ## Magento price classification

 This article is about product pricing rendering.
-It discover how to render price for any product listing (category, widget, etc...) with help of Ui Component.
+It discover how to render price for any product listing (category, widget, etc) with help of Ui Component.
 Also article is about creating parent-child relationships between ui components and creating ui components dynamicly on frontend side.
 Mechanism of prices in Magento is a bit complicated.
 This is due to high variety of prices, taxes and product types, Magento can operate with.
 Here is the short list of Magento prices:

 #### Short List of Magento Prices
-- Special Price.
+1. Special Price.
-- Tier Price.
+2. Tier Price.
-- Grouped Price.
+3. Grouped Price.
-- Minimum price of composite products
+4. Minimum price of composite products
-- Price range of composite products
+5. Price range of composite products
-- Manufacturer price (MSRP)
+6. Manufacturer price (MSRP)

 Those prices are represented with a lot of price types, that are used in Magento internally (e.g. final price, minimum price, maximum price, regular price.) and are apart from, prices listed before, the code representation of the prices we have.
 For instance, Special Price is represented by final price type in the code.